 Taking notes and making the decision

-Java is a great language to learn if you’re interested in developing for the back end.
+Java if you’re interested in developing for the back end.
 It may not be the best for long extensive programs, as its memory storage and organization don’t really allow coders to condense their information, however, the in-system error detector makes the troubleshooting process far easier than if you were to do it all manually.

 If your goal is to create a detailed program for running complex functions,